7 Steps an L&D Professional Uses in Marathon Training to Develop World-Class Business Leaders

 Alexi Pappas, Greek-American writer, filmmaker, and Olympian, shared her insight on Rich Roll’s podcast.
 Her advice?
 Take criticism like bloodwork.

 “If you don’t get your blood checked, tested, it doesn’t mean that you don’t have low iron or high cholesterol.
 It just means you haven’t found out about it,” Alexi said.
 “It’s facts—it’s blood work.
-If I don’t ask for the feedback, it doesn’t mean that I did a good job.
+If I don’t ask for feedback, it doesn’t mean that I did a good job.
 It just means that I’m refusing to know what I could have done better,” she said.

 Ignoring feedback or refusing to search for it to improve your racing strategy—or your success as a learning and development professional—hurts your performance.